 On my final day I ticked off a few must-see sights including the biodome, where over 4,800 animals from 230 different species and 750 plant types coexist under the same roof with the recreation of the four ecosystems of the Americas.
 It also offers a planetarium, linking earth and beyond through science, art and poetry.

-This was the one time I felt a little out of place, a lone traveller surrounded by families gave way to a few confused Canadian’s trying to figure me out, but it was an enjoyable experience nonetheless.
+This was the one time I felt a little out of place, a solo traveller surrounded by families gave way to a few confused Canadian’s trying to figure me out, but it was an enjoyable experience nonetheless.

 I then returned to the port to visit the MTL zipline and take in the sights one last time before heading home begrudgingly, yet with a restored sense of independence and self-esteem.